yassmine-tech/yassmine-tech/README.md

 - TryHackMe (learning path in progress)

 🌐 Languages:
-- German: B2 (exam scheduled)
+- German: B2
 - English: B2
 - Arabic: Native
-- French: Intermediate
+- French: B2

 🚀 Goal:
 To start an Ausbildung in Germany in IT System Integration and grow into a skilled cybersecurity professional.